open-telemetry/opentelemetry-specification/specification/sdk-environment-variables.md

 If an SDK chooses to support an integer-valued environment variable, it SHOULD support nonnegative values between 0 and 2³¹ − 1 (inclusive).
 Individual SDKs MAY choose to support a larger range of values.

+> The following paragraph was added after stabilization and the requirements are thus qualified as "SHOULD" to allow SDKs to avoid breaking changes.
+For new
+implementations, these should be treated as MUST requirements.

-For variables accepting an numeric value, if the user provides a value the SDK cannot parse, or which is outside the valid range for the configuration item, the SDK SHOULD generate a warning and gracefully ignore the setting, i.e., treat them as not set.
+For variables accepting a numeric value, if the user provides a value the SDK cannot parse, or which is outside the valid range for the configuration item, the SDK SHOULD generate a warning and gracefully ignore the setting, i.e., treat them as not set.
 In particular, SDKs
-SHOULD NOT assign a custom interpretation e.g. to negative values if a negative value does not naturally apply to a configuration and does not have an explicitly specified meaning, but treat it like any other invalid value (for example, a value specifying a buffer size must naturally be non-negative.
+SHOULD NOT assign a custom interpretation e.g. to negative values if a negative value does not naturally apply to a configuration and does not have an explicitly specified meaning, but treat it like any other invalid value.

+For example, a value specifying a buffer size must naturally be non-negative.
 Treating a negative value as "buffer everything" would be an example of such a discouraged custom interpretation.
-Instead the default buffer size should be used.)
+Instead the default buffer size should be used.

 Note that this could make a difference even if the custom interpretation is identical with the default value, because it might reset a value set from other configuration sources with the default.
-(Note: This paragraph was added after stabilization and the requirements are thus qualified as "SHOULD" to allow SDKs to avoid breaking changes.
-For new implementations, these should be treated as MUST-requirements.)

 ### Enum value